All Dying Light 2 The Only Way Out choices explained

 Don’t pay Maya for the Lazarus or negotiate in Dying Light 2?

 Towards the end of The Only Way Out story quest, you’ll need to track down Maya, the thief with the Lazarus brass knuckles.
-Once you follow the directions given to you by another character, you’ll eventually find two children bickering in a hidden bedroom.
+Once you follow the directions given to you by Hubert — who you'll also meet when you have to split the goods or fight in Dying Light 2 The Ball is in Your Court side quest — you’ll eventually find two children bickering in a hidden bedroom.
 Turns out the young girl is actually the Maya you’re looking for with the Lazarus weapon.
 After questioning her about how she got the weapon and that you need it for important world-saving reasons, Maya insists that you pay her 500 money for it.

 Tell Berislav you’re a Pilgim or no one?